-Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation of the Registrant (as currently in effect).
-3.2 Bylaws of the Registrant (as currently in effect) 3.3 Form of Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.4 Form of Amended and Restated Bylaws of the Registrant (to be effective upon the closing of this offering) 4.1 Specimen stock certificate evidencing the shares of common stock 4.2 Investors' Rights Agreement, dated as of March 23, 2017, among the Registrant and the other parties thereto 5.1 Opinion of Goodwin Procter LLP 10.1# 2017 Stock Incentive Plan and forms of award agreements thereunder 10.2# 2018 Stock Incentive Plan and forms of award agreements thereunder 10.3# Form of Director and Officer Indemnification Agreement 10.4+ License Agreement, dated as of March 23, 2017, by and between the Registrant and Novartis International Pharmaceutical Ltd. 10.5 Business Services, Personnel and Information Management Agreement, dated as of August 1, 2016, by and among the Registrant, PureTech Management, Inc., PureTech Health LLC and PureTech Health plc 10.6# Offer Letter, dated as of March 31, 2017, between the Registrant and Chen Schor 10.7# Offer Letter, dated as of March 31, 2017, between the Registrant and Joan Mannick 10.8# Offer Letter, dated as of October 5, 2017, between the Registrant and John McCabe 21.1 Subsidiaries of the Registrant 23.1 Consent of KPMG LLP, independent registered public accounting firm 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page)
+Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Second Amended and Restated Certificate of Incorporation of the Registrant (as currently in effect).
+3.2 Bylaws of the Registrant (as currently in effect) 3.3 Form of Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.4 Form of Amended and Restated Bylaws of the Registrant (to be effective upon the closing of this offering) 4.1 Specimen stock certificate evidencing the shares of common stock 4.2 Amended and Restated Investors' Rights Agreement, dated as of November 29, 2017, among the Registrant and the other parties thereto 5.1 Opinion of Goodwin Procter LLP 10.1# 2017 Stock Incentive Plan and forms of award agreements thereunder 10.2# 2018 Stock Incentive Plan and forms of award agreements thereunder 10.3# Form of Director and Officer Indemnification Agreement 10.4+ License Agreement, dated as of March 23, 2017, by and between the Registrant and Novartis International Pharmaceutical Ltd. 10.5+ First Amendment to the License Agreement, dated as of October 3, 2017, by and among the Registrant and Novartis International Pharmaceutical Ltd. 10.6 Business Services, Personnel and Information Management Agreement, dated as of August 1, 2016, by and among the Registrant, PureTech Management, Inc., PureTech Health LLC and PureTech Health plc 10.7# Offer Letter, dated as of March 31, 2017, between the Registrant and Chen Schor 10.8# Offer Letter, dated as of March 31, 2017, between the Registrant and Joan Mannick 10.9# Offer Letter, dated as of October 5, 2017, between the Registrant and John McCabe 21.1 Subsidiaries of the Registrant 23.1 Consent of KPMG LLP, independent registered public accounting firm 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page)